surifirstpin/biplus_documentation/docs/model01.md

 **Among the above stated list, the following are the special attributes for user convenience :**

-**I.**  **lookup and operator :**  Using “lookup” feature, Acubi allows you to define a set of filter values for a field.
+**I.**  **lookup and operator :**  Using “lookup” feature, BiPlus allows you to define a set of filter values for a field.
 The assignment can be made in the following two ways:

 -   **Query**  an sql query returning a set of values can be written in “lookup” for a field.
 It will be useful if the filter values are large in number and becomes tedious to mention all of them as a list.